samuel-lambert/backend-coding-challenge/README.md

 ## Alternate city names

-By design, this service maps provided alternate city names to the official one.
+This feature maps provided alternate city names to the official one.
 For example, a search for _μοντρεαλ_ would return _Montreal, QC, CA_, not the local greek name with the province name and the country name.
+However, this feature can cause some weird results because many alternate city names are short, unrelated tokens.
+The search query _xim_ would return _Saint-Hyacinthe, QC, CA_ first...

 ## Usage